Helaman99/Politick/SRS.md

 ## Requirements

-* There will be a way to create an account or play anonymously.
+* There will be a way to create an account .

 * Accounts will require verification to prevent fake account creation.

+* An account is required to play.

 * There will be multiple different topics to discuss, each with different sides that can be joined.